d4wae89d498/push_swap/README.md

 - [x] ability to copy / revert stack in order to test multiple strategies path for generating number positions
 - [x] use swap when inserting on B stack (so that later we may merge sa/sb in ss instructions)
 - [x] split compliations in 2 independant instructions list
-- [ ] merge the 2 independants stacks when possible that we could optimise using ss/rr/rrr
+- [ ] merge the 2 independants instructions list when possible that we could optimise using ss/rr/rrr
 - [ ] split_swap strategy: instead of spliting 2 stack in the middle, take all number greater or lower than the mediam value